rohitpatil07/football_data/README.md

 ## Data Flow
 1. **Populate DynamoDB**:
-   The `data.csv` file is uploaded to the S3 bucket, which triggers an AWS Lambda function to process the file and populate the DynamoDB table.
+   The `terraform/data/players.csv` file is uploaded to the S3 bucket, which triggers an AWS Lambda function to process the file and populate the DynamoDB table.

 2. **Frontend**:
    - Built with **React**.